Can online learning be a worthwhile choice?

 Increasingly popular, online learning offers a flexible alternative to attending a classroom course.
 The question that many potential learners and companies funding training ask, is just how good can the learning experience offered by these online courses be?
 Surely, to get the best result and to develop a good understanding of how to apply your new knowledge, you need to spend time in the classroom with other learners and an experienced tutor, don’t you?

-In order to be able to address this question we have carried out a study on how our NEBOSH General Certificate (NGC) e-learners perform and what kind of experiences they enjoy compared to classroom learners.
+In order to be able to address this question we have carried out a study on how our NEBOSH General Certificate (NGC) online learners perform and what kind of experiences they enjoy compared to classroom learners.

 The study combined data analysis with targeted interviews to ensure we could not only identify any issues that learners encountered but also understand why these were problematic.

-In order to put the experiences of the e-learners in context we surveyed a randomly selected group of classroom learners of a comparable size so that meaningful comparisons could be made.
+In order to put the experiences of the online learners in context, we surveyed a randomly selected group of classroom learners of a comparable size so that meaningful comparisons could be made.

 No difference in outcomes

-No significant difference was observed in either first time success rate or individual paper scores between classroom and e-learners.
+No significant difference was observed in either first-time success rate or individual paper scores between classroom and online learners.

 How much time do I have to spend on the course?